Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 ### Will
-- To sense the networks wishes and
+- To sense into the networks values and wishes